4 Symptoms of a Bad Oil Control Valve (and VVT Solenoid)

 check engine light

 Invariably, the check engine light (CEL) will come on.
 A code will be set by the onboard diagnostic system (OBD2).
 This code will indicate whether the problems you are noting are related to the OCV and its related VVT solenoid.
-DTC P0008, DTC P0014, and DTC P0017 are all codes related to VVT.
+DTC P0008, DTC P0014, DTC P0017, and DTC P06DD can all be considered related codes.

 As with all CEL ‘on’ events the car may be driven for short distances but must soon be seen by a service technician for corrective action.